 How to Hang: The Troyer Horizontal Gourd uses HORIZONTAL style mounting arms.
-A horizontal style mounting arm is inserted from the back to front, in the neck of the gourd.
+A horizontal style mounting arm is inserted into the molded-in hanging tube, from the back to front, in the neck of the gourd.

 Overall Dimensions: Troyer Horizontal Gourd with the Troyer Tunnel installed: 18" L x 9" W x 9" H